Skip to content

 Fang-tastic party: Dracula’s Ball!

 Hold onto your garlic, folks, because great things are happening below the ground.
 A Philadelphia tradition since 1996, Dracula’s Ball invites all creatures of the night to lose themselves in an ethereal experience of live music, rotating DJs spinning the best in goth, industrial, and synthpop tunes, and even more vampire-related fun.
-On October 28, Underground Arts’ Dracula’s Ball features the electro-industrial act Ayria.
-In addition, A Cloud of Ravens + Bestial Mouths will be performing.
-Tickets are $30 and are on sale now.
+On October 25, Underground Arts’ Dracula’s Ball featuring Seraphim Shock, once described as “The Ultimate Halloween Band”, and Panic Lift + Red Lokust.
+Tickets are $34 and are on sale now.

 It’s a night where you can let your inner creature of the night come out to play, all while dancing the night away with fellow fans of the macabre.
 And the best part?
-Just like at the Dracuthon, dressing up is highly encouraged.
-So, grab your finest cape, straighten those fangs, and join us for a night that’s to die for!
+Dressing up is highly encouraged.
+So, grab your finest cape, straighten those fangs, and join them for a night that’s to die for!

 Dracula’s Castle In Transylvania.